 What credentials are required to work in consumer non-durables?

-Is Consumer Non-Durables A Good Career Path?
-It is beneficial if you know business capabilities.
+It is beneficial to be aware of business capabilities.
 In order to stay competitive in this industry, companies must hire qualified employees who can work well with other people and have good communication skills.
 Some of the skills needed to work in consumer non-durables are:

 - Good communication skills.
 You need to build rapport with customers, and they will be more likely to buy from you.